Reevaluation of the Braginskii viscous force for toroidal plasma: Radial force from vertical asymmetry

-Our results presented in Figure~\ref{fig7} compare the prediction on the left hand side of (\ref{eqn-radvisc}) with the measurements on the right hand side, where the Theory values include the inertial term.
-For three of the five shots considered, the theoretical force density can agree with the measurement for a fitted parameter $\vert \Vtor^s \vert \leq 1$, found in Table~\ref{tab-fit}, where the positive values of the parameter indicate that the plasma increases in toroidal velocity near the poloidal null and $\sigma$ is normalized to the units of the figure.
+Our results presented in Fig.~\ref{fig7} compare the measurements on the right hand side of (\ref{eqn-radvisc}) with the prediction on the left hand side, where the Theory values include the inertial term.
+For three of the five shots considered, the theoretical force density can agree with the measurement for a fitted parameter $\vert \Vtor^s \vert \leq 1$ with standard error $\lesssim 10^{-5}$, as found in Table~\ref{tab-fit}, where the positive values of the parameter indicate that the plasma increases in toroidal velocity near the poloidal null and $\widetilde{\chi}$ is normalized to the units of the figure.
 However, for the other two, the maximum of likelihood lies outside the prior range and the posterior is correspondingly truncated.
-(A model with all 4 velocity parameters (\ref{eqn-4param})-(37), thus including the density and temperature poloidal variations as related above, did not noticeably improve the quality of fit, hence is discarded by Ockham's principle~\cite{sivia1996}.)
-For shot 121453, the theory cannot reach the magnitude of the measurement profile on account of the low values of the toroidal velocity and ion temperature, though its shape is consistent with the others, and for shot 122338 the shape of the profile cannot be matched by the present theory.
+(A model with all 4 velocity parameters (\ref{eqn-4parama}), thus including the density and temperature poloidal variations as related above, did not noticeably improve the quality of fit, hence is discarded by Occam's principle~\citep{Sivia-1996}.)
+For shot 121453, the theory cannot reach the magnitude of the measurement profile on account of the low values of the toroidal velocity and ion temperature, and for shot 122338 the shape of the profile cannot be matched by the present theory.
 Were it not for these two shots, we would conclude that the Braginskii theory of viscosity is entirely consistent with the experimental measurements.
+At the very least, we are forced to conclude that the combination of measurements on the right hand side of (\ref{eqn-radvisc}) need not represent an accurate evaluation of any radial electrostatic field within a tokamak.